 Marketers know by now that sonic branding is a must-have for any complete brand ecosystem.

-We are living in an increasingly audio-first environment, where consumers — especially Gen Z — are spending more time on channels like TikTok, mobile apps, and streaming.
+We are living in an increasingly audio-first world, where consumers — especially Gen Z — are spending more time on channels like TikTok, mobile apps, and streaming.
 And where there’s a shift in consumer behavior, modern brands are following suit with strategically crafted audio assets that can span every sound-on touchpoint.

 Furthermore, research by Sentient Decision Science shows that there is an 86% correlation between our subconscious emotional response to a sound and our conscious desire to engage with or avoid an experience.
-This means that audio is making an impact on consumer behavior, whether brands are conscious of it or not!
+This means that audio is making an impact on consumer behavior, whether brands are aware of it or not!

 With so many sound insights to take in, we know it can be challenging to get started.
 We’re here to help with a roundup of recommended reading on everything from boosting KPIs to creating a catchy sonic logo.

-Below you’ll find our top 11 articles to read if you’re ready to start your sonic branding journey.
+Below you’ll find our top 10 articles to read if you’re ready to start your sonic branding journey.

 It’s no secret that sonic branding is a must-have for modern brands looking to boost KPIs.
 “Every brand wants to improve recall, attribution, and appeal,” says Made Music Studio’s John Taite (EVP, Global Brand Partnerships + Development).
 “We design their audio expression to stimulate specific emotional reactions.”